-With talc and asbestos being mined in close proximity, there is a strong belief that the mined talc can be contaminated by the asbestos.
-If so, the talc becomes carcinogenic and, therefore, dangerous to people who handle it and who use the products that contain the mineral.
+With talc and asbestos being mined in close proximity, there is a strong belief that the mined talc can be contaminated by asbestos.
+If so, the talc becomes carcinogenic and, therefore, dangerous to people who handle it and who use the products that contain the mineral talc.

-Unfortunately, consumers have no idea whether the talcum powder they apply on their genital areas, their babies, and their skin, contains asbestos because federal law does not mandate testing of cosmetic products.
-They use these products in ignorance of the potential danger to which they are exposing themselves.
+Unfortunately, consumers have no idea whether the talcum powder they apply on their sanitary napkins, genital areas, their babies, and their skin contains asbestos because federal law does not mandate the testing of cosmetic products.
+They use these products unaware of the potential danger to which they expose themselves.

-Furthermore, the conclusions from such scientific research led the International Agency for Research on Cancer, a division of the World Health Organization, to classify talcum powder on the genitals as “possibly carcinogenic to humans.”
+In addition, the findings of such studies prompted the International Agency for Research on Cancer (a branch of the World Health Organization) to declare genital use of talcum powder as “possibly carcinogenic to humans.”

 A Harvard study in 2013 concluded with the opinion that the use of genital talc powder connects to an elevated risk of some types of ovarian cancer and stated that consumers should consider not using the products to cut their risk of developing ovarian cancer.

-Additional research has been conducted on the topic of talcum powder and ovarian cancer.
+Additional research has been conducted on the topic of the link between talc-based body powder and ovarian cancer.
 Some highlights include:

-If you regularly used talcum powder and have been diagnosed with ovarian cancer, you may be eligible to receive compensation for losses related to your condition.
+If you regularly used talcum powder, such as Johnson & Johnson’s baby powder, and have been diagnosed with ovarian cancer, you may be eligible to receive compensation for losses related to your condition.